NVIDIA/MatX/README.md

 - Bug fixes
     * Fixed cache issues
     * Fixed stride = 0 in matmul

-*v0.5.0*:
-* Polyphase resampler
-* Documentation overhaul with examples for each function

 ## Discussions
 We have an open discussions board [here](https://github.com/NVIDIA/MatX/discussions).
 We encourage any questions about the library to be posted here for other users to learn from and read through.